asyncapi/community/BOUNTY_PROGRAM.md

 In case documentation must be provided together with solution requested in the Bounty Issue, such requirement should be explicitly stated in the Scope during Bounty Issue submission.

 Bounty Issue has an overall time of life of five calendar months.
-If the Bounty Issue was not resolved during the first calendar quarter round (e.g., `2024-Q1`), it gets label of the second calendar quarter round (e.g., `2024-Q2`) and label `stalled`.
+If the Bounty Issue was not resolved during the first calendar quarter round (e.g., `bounty/2024-Q1`), it gets label of the second calendar quarter round (e.g., `bounty/2024-Q2`) and label `bounty/stalled`.
 If during two calendar months of the second calendar quarter round the Bounty Issue was not picked up by any Bounty Program Participant for resolution, all bounty-related labels are removed from it and Bounty Issue becomes a regular GitHub issue, which can again be submitted as a Bounty Issue Candidate.